Are you a recruiter?

 Bolton School, an independent day school, was founded in 1524 as a grammar school for boys.
 It has since merged with a free grammar school and Bolton Girls’ Day School.
 Other secondary schools include Canon Slade School, Bolton St Catherine’s Academy, Ladybridge High School, Sharples School, Smithills School, Thornleigh Salesian College and UTC Bolton, alongside the town’s university, which gained university status in 2005.

-There are several regeneration projects planned for Bolton over the next 10 years, increasing its popularity for people looking to relocate in the near future.
+There are several regeneration projects planned for Bolton over the next 10 years, promising to increase its popularity for people looking to relocate to the north-west in the near future.